Grove

 Together, we are building something that has never existed, and we are doing it for the clinicians, coordinators, and care teams who show up every day for some of the most vulnerable people in America.

-This product is not a pivot.
-It is not an experiment.
-It is a dream, one we have carried through 18 years of building technology for clinicians, and we are ready to share it with every PACE team in America.
-We want to make their day not just manageable, but genuinely extraordinary.
+It is a dream, one we have carried through 18 years of building technology for clinicians, and we are ready.

 [email protected] · thepaceos.ai · grovepace.ai · 2026 · Confidential